Sulaiman Shikoh: Refuge in Kingdom of Kumaon and Kingdom of Garhwal

-After the defeat of Dara Shikoh at the battle of Samugarh on 29 May 1658, Sulaiman Shikoh fled to Kumaun and begged for shelter from King Baz Bahadur Chand.
+After the defeat of Dara Shikoh at the battle of Samugarh on 29 May 1658, Sulaiman Shikoh fled to Kumaon and begged for shelter from King Baz Bahadur Chand.
 The king first warmly entertained him but later on finding him against the Mughal Emperor, his ally, he gave him many presents and wealth and sent him to Garhwal.

 Suleiman Shikoh took refuge in Garhwal in 1659 A.D.
 Aurangzeb had spared the daughters and minor sons of his brothers, but as Dara Shikoh's heir, Sulaiman Shikoh was a threat.

 According to Muntakhab-al Lubab, "Suleiman Shikoh had sought refuge with the zamindar of Srinagar".
-Travernier has also referred to Suleiman Shikoh's escape to Garhwal, but he has mixed the two incidents in one, i.e. of 'Nak-kati-Rani' and of Suleiman Shikoh's taking refuge in Garhwal.
+Tavernier has also referred to Suleiman Shikoh's escape to Garhwal, but he has mixed the two incidents in one, i.e. of 'Nak-kati-Rani' and of Suleiman Shikoh's taking refuge in Garhwal.
 He has stated:

 Aurangzeb ordered troops to advance towards the mountains of Srinagar in order to compel Raja Nakti Rani to put Suleiman Shikoh in his power.
 But the Raja ... rendered all Aurangzeb's efforts futile who thereupon had recourse to ruse, seeing that force availed nothing.

 In the footnote, the translator V. Ball has mentioned that, "Sreenagar is the original Srinagar, the capital of Kashmir, and that the account is based upon hearsay".
 However, it is well known that Srinagar was the capital of the kingdom of Garhwal and it was founded by Raja Ajay Pal in 1358 A.D.
 In Tuzuk-i- Jahangiri, Srinagar has been referred to for the kingdom of Garhwal.
 Niccolao Manucci has also mentioned the name of Srinagar the capital, and the country of Srinagar, for the Garhwal kingdom.
 The translator's footnote that the incident is hearsay therefore cannot be accepted.
 According to Muntakhab- ul-Lubab, it is vividly evidenced that Suleiman Shikoh took refuge in Garhwal.
 The view is further supported by François Bernier, Manucci and Qanungo.